vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/config.md

 ::: warning

-The above two options are only used by third-party code demo service, you need to import these libraries in `head` to get it work..
+The above two options are only used by third-party code demo service, you need to import these libraries in `head` to get it work.

 :::